jsy-jam-es/documentation/orchClientCommunication.md

         },
         {
             id: 2,
-            title: "you think about all the decisions you took in your life }
+            title: "you think about all the decisions you took in your life" }
     ]
 }